 There's something festive about Mercat a la Planxa, the romantic restaurant inside Chicago's

 You can't eat atmosphere, but as a romantic, you can certainly drink it in.
-Food is secondary to the setting at Ralph Lauren's only branded US restaurant, which is adjacent to the designer's Michigan Avenue store.
 In good weather, score a seat for lunch or dinner at the street-side outdoor café and watch the stylish parade pass along the Magnificent Mile.
 The interior has the look of an upper-class gentleman's library, all burnished leather and bound books.
 It's a clubby Ralph Lauren fantasia.
 And like the man's fashions, it's one club that is willing to have you as a member — as long as you can afford to pick up the tab.

 Seasons restaurant in the Four Seasons Chicago hotel makes us feel as if we have to be on our best behavior and dress to suit the formal environment.
 (Jackets are recommended for men.)
 It's a minor sacrifice for well-prepared Midwestern fare enhanced with pickings from the chef's rooftop garden and local farmers markets.
 Every week the chef creates a new tasting menu.
 Lamb and lobster, filet and foie gras are among the regular menu selections.
 Sunday brunch is a Chicago institution where diners feast on everything from California rolls to chicken parm, applewood-smoked salmon to chilled crab claws.
 Those with the heartiest appetites can pull into both the omelette and waffle stations, and even vegetarians won't go hungry.